labyrinthinesecurity/fastFibration/README.md

 fiber_partition = fast_fibration(graph)
 ```

+This will generate the transformed graph, called the base, in **Bases/net.csv**

-To visualize the resulting base, run the following:
+To visualize this base, run the following:

 ```
 number_nontrivial_fibers, total_fibers, fiber_map = extract_fiber_groups(fiber_partition)